 We have rated our liquidity risk as low to moderate.
-Member deposits slightly decreased in 2022 but the credit union was able to maintain adequate liquidity with strategic investment matching.
+Member deposits slightly decreased in 2023 but the credit union was able to maintain adequate liquidity with strategic investment matching.
 This is an ongoing risk to our organization because of the business we are in.
 Monitoring our liquidity requirements is ongoing and will be ongoing in the future.
 The credit union is always looking for ways to attract more business to our organization and to attract a larger wallet share of our existing members.
 The credit union has been part of the community for 80 years and our plans are to remain in the community.

-As of December 31, 2022 Bengough Credit Union held \$8,480,792 of liquidity deposits at SaskCentral, which represented 10.3% of our Liabilities.
-The minimum standard set for credit unions is 10% and Bengough Credit Union meets this requirement at all times.
+As of December 31, 2023 Bengough Credit Union held \$7,623,087 of liquidity deposits at SaskCentral, which represented 9.63% of our Liabilities.
+The minimum standard set for credit unions is 8.65% and Bengough Credit Union always meets this requirement.